ksu-is/Can-You-Survive-Jumanji-Quiz/projectroadmap.md

 - [Buzzfeed-Quiz](https://github.com/ksu-is/Buzzfeed-Quiz)
 # Sprint 2:
 - [ ] Begin coding
+- Make code for quiz questions
+- Research more repositories and tutorials
+- Look into databases to implement into project
 - [ ] Make small updates and add commit messages
 - [ ] Commit at least 6 code changes
 - [ ] Track progress in project road map